CapitanPerro/furbot/README.md

 It is currently not open to public and is unlikely to ever be.

 ## This bot is a product of Furcraft Universal, owned by Bluewy Echache, Fenyr and Dylan, collaborators: Julian

+# Please report any mistakes in the code to FireGamingYT